camfindlay/releaseempoker/README.md

 Other players may make up a licence and the player with the highest scoring licence wins that round (a point to them!).

 ## Advanced game
-Same as the regular game but if you can make an actual poker hand while also being a pro at open licensing your basically winning at life...
+Same as the regular game but if you can make an actual poker hand while also being a pro at open licensing you're basically winning at life...

 ## License
 See the [LICENSE file](LICENSE.md)